ZuodongWu2021/ASKPIR/README.md

 2. ASKPIR implements the protocol described in ASKPIR: Authorized Symmetric Keyword Privacy Information Retrieval Protocol Based on DID. https://eprint.iacr.org/2023/1631.
 3. The library is cross-platform (win, linux, mac) and depends on OpenSSL 2.0 version.
 4. Blockchain platform can be built with FISCO BCOS.
+5. The experiments are performed using a single thread, with an additional thread dedicated to communication.